Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 When young Russians smuggled posters of Western pop stars and sang Western songs, that was soft power.

-All working together to undermine the Soviet empire from within.
+It’s soft power and social influence that worked to undermine the Soviet empire from within.

 Sometimes it’s OK to be socially influenced.